weaveworks/weave-gitops-clusters/gke-cluster/README.md

 Workspaces are currently named after the region they're deployed to.
 If multiple workspaces are needed in the same region they can be created with some suffix.

-## Flux bootstraping
+## Flux bootstrapping

-Before bootstraping make sure to export the GitHub PAT token for the `weaveworksbot`.
+Before bootstrapping, make sure to export the GitHub PAT token for the `weaveworksbot`.
 The token is available in 1password.

 ```bash
 export GITHUB_TOKEN="<weaveworksbot token>"
 make flux-bootstrap